geobricks/geobricks_qgis_plugin_faostat/README.md

 # Multilanguage

 The plugin is currently available in English and Italian.
 A project on [Transifex](https://www.transifex.com/) has been added at [this URL](https://www.transifex.com/geobricks/faostat-data-downloader/dashboard/).
 Anyone can contribute to add more languages.
-Considering the FAOSTAT data is also available in French and Spanish, it woud be great to have these languages in place.
+Considering the FAOSTAT data is also available in French and Spanish, it would be great to have these languages in place.
 # Developed with
 ![IntelliJ](http://www.jetbrains.com/idea/docs/logo_intellij_idea.png)